Ayush-kr-jha/DSA-Mastery-2026/README.md

 - folder organization
 - Time and space complexity analysis

-## Topics Covered
+## Learning Progress

-- Arrays
+- ✅ Arrays — In Progress
-- Strings
+- ⏭️ Strings — Upcoming
-- Linked List
+- ⏸️ Linked List — Not Started
-- Stack & Queue
+- ⏸️ Stack & Queue — Not Started
-- Trees
+- ⏸️ Trees — Not Started
-- Graphs
+- ⏸️ Graphs — Not Started
-- Dynamic Programming
+- ⏸️ Dynamic Programming — Not Started

 ## Goal
 To build strong problem-solving skills and prepare for